-My wife is from South Florida, and lived through several hurricanes.
-She recalls how her dad plucked coconuts from the trees, and boarded up the house.
+Hurricane winds spin in a circle up to 180 mph.
+My wife is from South Florida and lived through a number of hurricanes.
+She recalls how her dad picked coconuts from the trees and boarded up windows.
+The family huddled together as the storm let loose its fury.